Official World Golf Ranking: History

 Beginning in April 1989, the rankings were changed to be based on the average points per event played instead of simply total points earned, subject to a minimum divisor of 60 (20 events per year).
 This was in order to more accurately reflect the status of some (particularly older) players, who played in far fewer events than their younger contemporaries but demonstrated in major championships that their ranking was artificially low.
 Tom Watson, for example, finished in the top 15 of eight major championships between 1987 and 1989, yet had a "total points" ranking of just 40th; his ranking became a more realistic 20th when based on "average points".
 A new system for determining the "weight" of each tournament was also introduced, based on the strength of the tournament's field in terms of their pre-tournament world rankings.
 Major championships were guaranteed to remain at 50 points for the winners, and all other events could attain a maximum of 40 points for the winner if all of the world's top 100 were present.
 In practice most PGA Tour events awarded around 25 points to the winner, European Tour events around 18 and JPGA Tour events around 12.

 In 1996, the three-year period was reduced to two years, with the current year now counting double and the minimum number of events reduced from 60 to 40.
 Points were extended to more of the field, beginning in 2000, and were no longer restricted to integer values.
 Beginning in September 2001, the tapering system was changed so that instead of the points for each result being doubled if they occurred in the most recent 12 months, one eighth of the initial "multiplied up" value was deducted every 13 weeks.
 This change effectively meant that players could now be more simply described as being awarded 100 points (not 50) for winning a major.
 Beginning in 2007, the system holds the points from each event at full value for 13 weeks and then reduces them in equal weekly increments over the remainder of the two-year period.

 In 2010, a maximum number of tournaments was introduced as well as the minimum of 40.
 The maximum number was initially set to 60 from January 2010 and was reduced by 2 every six months until it reached 52 in January 2012.
 This means that since 2012 only the player's 52 most recent tournaments (within the two-year period) are used to calculate his ranking average.

-At first only the Championship Committee of the Royal and Ancient used the rankings for official purposes, but the PGA Tour recognized them in 1990, and in 1997 all five of the then principal men's golf tours did so.
-The rankings, which had previously been called the Sony Rankings, were renamed the Official World Golf Rankings at that time.
+At first only the Championship Committee of the Royal and Ancient used the rankings for official purposes, but the PGA Tour recognized them in 1990, and in 1997 during the Open Championship, all five of the then principal men's golf tours and the four major championships endorsed the ranking.
+The rankings, which had previously been called the Sony Ranking, were renamed the Official World Golf Ranking at that time.